ArcBees/dev-site/site/src/main/markdown/gwtp_v2/advanced/optimizations.md

 }
 ```

-Here is an example of Code Split Bundles when using GWTP's generation feature:
+Finally, here's how to use Code Split Bundles on your Proxy when using GWTP's generation feature:

 ```java
 @ProxyCodeSplitBundle(Bundles.MAIN)